Marceloasf/aws-cloud-practitioner/README.md

 - Avoid using acronyms or technical jargon (unless you heard them using them as well).
 - Don’t focus on technology, focus should be customer centered.
 - Do not focus on the short/mid-term.
-- Avoid reading the slides, maintaining eye contact with the customer and no the screen.
+- Avoid reading the slides, maintaining eye contact with the customer and not the screen.

 Proof-of-Concept (POC)